AshishAttri/scraper/README.md

 A script to scrape website and send e-mail updates

-This script scrape a website's titles and links(PDF) and send emails as updates alerts.
+This script scrape a website's titles and links(PDF) and send emails as updates/alerts.